ShiranthaKellum/postfixEvaluationMachineInstructionsGenerater/README.md

   ML A which multiplies the contents of the register by the variable A.
   DV A which divides the contents of the register by the variable A.

-This C a program that accepts a postfix expression containing single-letter operands and the operators +,-,*, and / and which prints a sequence of instructions to evaluate the expression and leave the result in the register.
+This C a program accepts a postfix expression containing single-letter operands and the operators +,-,*, and / and which prints a sequence of instructions to evaluate the expression and leave the result in the register.